MohamedAYasin/ml-database_design/Models/README.md

 - **Classification Report**: A report detailing precision, recall, and F1 score for each predicted class.
 - **Confusion Matrix**: A matrix that shows the true positive, false positive, true negative, and false negative predictions for a more detailed performance analysis.

-## Conclusion

-This task demonstrates how to:
-1. Fetch real-time Kickstarter project data using the Kickstarter API.
-2. Use the pre-trained model to make predictions about the success or failure of Kickstarter projects.
-3. Evaluate the model’s performance using various metrics.

 ## What I Learned

 During this task, I gained practical experience in several important aspects of machine learning and data science: